Publisher of 'The Firm,' 'Fire and Fury' has deal for memoir - NewsBreak

 Publisher of 'The Firm,' 'Fire and Fury' has deal for memoir

+NEW YORK — The publisher of such blockbusters as Dan Brown's “The Da Vinci Code” and John Grisham's “The Firm” has a memoir coming out next year.
+Stephen...www.wral.com

-NEW YORK — (AP) — The publisher of such blockbusters as Dan Brown's “The Da Vinci Code” and John Grisham's “The Firm” has a memoir coming out next year.
+NEW YORK — The publisher of such blockbusters as Dan Brown's “The Da Vinci Code” and John Grisham's “The Firm” has a memoir coming out next year.
+Stephen...www.wral.com

-Stephen Rubin's “Words and Music: Confessions of an Optimist” will be published by Applause Books in January 2023.

-While running such publishers as Doubleday and Henry Holt & Company over the past 30-plus years, Rubin worked on some of the era's most talked about books, from “The Da Vinci Code” and “The Firm” to Michael Wolff's “Fire and Fury.”
-He also published Bill O'Reilly's million-selling “Killing” history series and the Booker Prize-winning British novelists Ian McEwan and Hilary Mantel.

 Comments / 0